What is Data Warehousing?

 The idea of data warehousing was developed in the 1980s to help to assess data that was held in non-relational database systems.
 It was designed to enable businesses to use their archived data to help them achieve a corporate advantage.
 The vast volume of data in data centers comes from various locations, such as communications, sales and finance, customer-based applications, and external partner networks.

 Any data that is put into the warehouse does not change and cannot be modified because the data warehouse analyzes incidents that have previously happened by concentrating on changes in data over time.
-Data warehousing should be done in such a way that the data stored remains secure, is reliable, and can be easily retrieved and managed.
+Data warehousing should be done so that the data stored remains secure, reliable, and can be easily retrieved and managed.

 Steps in Data Warehousing